3rd Armored Division (United States): Combat service

 The first elements of the 3rd Armored saw combat on 29 June in France, with the division as a whole beginning combat operations on 9 July 1944.
-During this time, it was under the command of VII Corps and XVIII Airborne Corps First Army, but was later reassigned to the XIX Corps under the Ninth Army and the for the rest of the war.
+During this time, it was under the command of VII Corps and XVIII Airborne Corps First Army, but was later reassigned to the XIX Corps under the Ninth Army for the rest of the war.

 The division was the "spearhead" of the First Army through the Normandy Campaign, taking part in a number of engagements, most notably in the Battle of Saint-Lô, where it suffered significant casualties.
 After facing heavy fighting in the hedgerows and developing methods to overcome the vast thickets of brush and earth that constrained its mobility, the unit broke out at Marigny alongside the 1st Infantry Division and swung south to Mayenne.
 3rd AD engineers and maintenance crews solved the problem of the Norman hedgerows by taking the large I-Beam invasion barriers from the beaches at Normandy and welding them on the fronts of Sherman tanks as large crossing rams.
 They would then hit the hedgerows at high speed, bursting through them without exposing the vulnerable underbellies of the tanks.

+3rd Armored Division was alerted on 6 August 1944, to respond to an enemy four-division counterattack in the direction of Avranches.
+The enemy counteroffensive, Operation Lüttich, had as it's objective to cut off the newly operational 3rd US Army from its supply line on the coast.
+From 8-13 August 1944, Spearhead units, including Task Forces Hogan and Lovelady of the 33rd Armored Regiment, battled elements of the 2nd Panzer, 1st SS Panzer (LSSAH), 2nd SS Panzer (Das Reich) and 17th SS Panzergrenadier Divisions who had encircled the 120th Infantry Regiment inside the hilltop town of Mortain.
+The relief of Mortain was accomplished but with heavy casualties.
+Task Force Hogan suffered 20 Killed in Action, 140 wounded in action and 14 tanks disabled or destroyed by enemy fire.
+The American victory left German Army Group B's best units strung out and battered.
+As the Anglo-Canadians surged south of Caen, the stage was set for the Falaise Pocket encirclement.
+On 11 March 2020, the 3rd Armored Division units involved in the Battle of Mortain were awarded the Presidential Unit Citation for "extraordinary heroism in action" as units attached to relieve the 30th Infantry Division.

 The division was next ordered to help close the Argentan-Falaise Pocket containing the German Seventh Army, which it finished by 18 August near Putanges.
 Six days later, the outfit had sped through Courville and Chartres and was approaching the banks of the Seine River.
 On the night of 25 August 1944, the division began the crossing of the Seine; once completed, the 3rd moved across France, reaching the Belgian border on 2 September 1944.